JuliaSprenger/presentations/2020-02-01_Fosdem/talk.md

     - has a low priority compared to scientific findings and publications

   - rapid changes in staff & small / not clearly defined user base
-  - no dedicated team per software project. <br> funding usually supports individuals.
+  - no dedicated team per software project <br> funding usually supports individuals
   - focus on numeric precision

 ---